vedala/jekyll-comments/README.md

 ## Enable comments in your blog's `_config.yml`

-To enable commenting in your blog, add the following to your blog's `_config.yml`:
+To enable commenting, add the following to your blog's `_config.yml`:

 ```
 ...